top of page

 The Wild

-Our Living Teacher
+Our Authentic Self and Teacher

 This is where Reclaiming The Wild comes in.
 With somatic, Nature, and emotion-based therapeutic methods you will be guided to transform your deeper wounds, fears, and worries from something that holds you back to something that opens up potential for connection, self-love, and joy.